adoniasvitorio/adoniasvitorio/README.md

 Passionate about tech and music, geek and Open Source world's enthusiast.<br />
 Interested in Bitcoin and Economy.

-- *Full Stack Developer*.
-- Working with Laravel and VueJS.
+- *Full Stack Developer* working with Laravel and VueJS.
 - Currently studying Javascript ecosystem.
-- I would like to contribute with EN x PT-BR Translations or Codes.
+- I would like to contribute with EN x PT-BR Translations and Codes.

 <center>
 <table>